sobjornstad/dreamdir/README.md

         00979.dre 00987.dre 01031.dre 01032.dre 01103.dre 01114.dre 01188.dre \
         01205.dre 01222.dre

-The filename output might not be what we prefer, but a list of filenames is also a valid search expression itself.
-We can thus use our shell’s command substitution to do whatever we want with the search results (note the use of `!!` for the previous command):
+The filename output might not be what we prefer.
+If we want to take a search action on the results of a pipeline like this, we can use the `act` action (note the use of `!!` for the previous command):

-    $ dr get-header Places $(!!)
+    $ !! | dr act get-header Places
     771: San Diego
     785: St. Olaf, California
     872: Sunnyside, U.J.'s house